Barski-lab/cwl-airflow/README.md

     ```sh
     $ cwl-airflow demo --auto
     ```
-4. When all demo wokrflows are submitted program will provide you with the link for Airflow Webserver.
+4. When all demo wokrflows are submitted the program will provide you with the link for Airflow Webserver (by default it is accessible from your [localhost:8080](http://127.0.0.1:8080/admin/)).
 It may take some time (usually less then half a minute) for Airflow Webserver to load and display all the data